ady-naga/order-summary-component/README.md

-Frontend Mentor - Order summary card solution
+Frontend Mentor - Order summary card solution 💳

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

-Table of contents :bookmark_tabs:
+Table of contents 🗂

 - [Overview](#overview)
   - [The challenge](#the-challenge)